mys-lang/mys/docs/language-reference/generics.rst

 Generics
 --------

-Generic function and classes are useful to reuse logic for multiple types.
+Generic functions, classes and traits are useful to reuse logic for multiple types.

 Generic types cannot be optionals.